nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The name of the tag must match the wedding that you want to add the contact to.

 * You can add one contact to multiple weddings in one go by specifying multiple tags in your command.

+* If multiple tags of the same wedding are added, KnottyPlanners will only process one and ignore the other tags for you.

 </box>